nitin811/Portfolio/README.md

 This is my personal portfolio website, built to showcase my projects, skills, resume, and contact information.
 The website is designed to reflect my personality and work as a developer.

+# Technologies Used

+- HTML5

+- CSS3 / Tailwind / Bootstrap (mention what you used)

+- JavaScript

+- React.js / Vue / Angular (if used)

+- Git & GitHub